datanucleus/docs-datanucleus/src/site/markdown/documentation/extensions/rdbms_datastore_types.md

     	Object getObject(Object resultSet, int exprIndex);
 	}

 So you can define how to convert the datastore column value to/from common Java types.
-Please refer to the existing types in Look at [datanucleus-rdbms](https://github.com/datanucleus/datanucleus-rdbms/tree/master/src/main/java/org/datanucleus/store/rdbms/mapping/datastore) for examples.
+Look at [datanucleus-rdbms](https://github.com/datanucleus/datanucleus-rdbms/tree/master/src/main/java/org/datanucleus/store/rdbms/mapping/datastore)
+for examples.
 Note that your XXXDatastoreMapping should have a single constructor taking in _JavaTypeMapping mapping, StoreManager storeMgr, Column col_.